 Since uploading the database to the Internet in 2004 there have been hundreds of families who have been reunited with or discovered relatives with whom they had lost contact in the wake of the Shoah.
 We share with you here a sampling of these stories that tell of people who survived the horrors of the Holocaust and believed they were alone in the world, while somewhere members of their immediate or extended family still lived, yearning for any bit of information to re-connect them with their lost loved ones.

 In recent years, new technologies have made it easier to track down individuals around the globe, leading many families to renew their search.
-Despite the more than 60 years that have passed since the Holocaust, many still cling to the hope of finding missing relatives, or clues to help unravel the mysteries of a missing past.
+Despite more than 70 years that have passed since the Holocaust, many still cling to the hope of finding missing relatives, or clues to help unravel the mysteries of a missing past.